 #2) Portland has a perfect setting for a 'leap.'
 The fans stand and cheer throughout a match.
 With so much energy from the fans, one huge goal might be the turning point for one player.
 Sold out.

 #1) San Jose has been the team to set the bar.
-Next season, their new stadium is ready for business.
-Expect a 'Wondo Leap' sometime soon after the home opener.
+When their new stadium is ready for business, expect a 'Wondo Leap' sometime soon after the home opener.